Code-Institute-Submissions/Studio-50-2/README.md

  * **Footer**: The footer section has external links to Studio 50's social media pages.

 ## Future Featues
-I would like to include
+I would like to include:
 * The ability to buy a membership.
 * The ability to buy Studio 50 merchandise.